10 Best Herbal Essential Oils For Tonsillitis

 lavandula angustifolia essential oil

-Lavandula angustifolia, commonly known as English lavender, is widely used in aromatherapy and herbal medicine for its calming and anti-inflammatory properties.
+Lavandula angustifolia, commonly known as English lavender, is widely recognized for its calming and anti-inflammatory properties, making it a popular choice for herbal essential oils.